tildearrow/furnace/README.md

   - ...or create your own - up to 32 of them or a total of 128 channels!
 - DefleMask compatibility
   - loads .dmf modules from all versions (beta 1 to 1.1.9)
+  - saves .dmf modules - both modern and legacy
+    - Furnace doubles as a module downgrader
+  - loads/saves .dmp instruments and .dmw wavetables as well
   - clean-room design (guesswork and ABX tests only, no decompilation involved)
   - some bug/quirk implementation for increased playback accuracy through compatibility flags
 - VGM export